“Is SEO worth it?” and “Is SEO dead now that ChatGPT is here?” are questions I hear regularly as the owner of a digital marketing agency.

 So is SEO dead?

 Absolutely not.
-Businesses are still making money because Google puts them at the top of the search results.
+Businesses are still making money because Google and Bing puts them at the top of the search results.

-What is dead is old SEO techniques that were highly effective and could rapidly promote your business up the Google rankings ladder, quickly, easily and cheaply.
+So you can see how some old SEO techniques that were once highly effective are now dead.
+What used to work and could rapidly promote your business up the Google rankings ladder, quickly, easily and cheaply is not available anymore.

-If you’re responsible for the company email account, you’ve probably had weekly emails from companies in India that promise 1st page rankings for only $120 a month.
+If you’re responsible for the company email account, you’ve probably had weekly emails from companies in India that promise 1st page rankings for only a few hundred dollars a month.
 That kind of service is dead.
 It doesn’t work.
 It did a number of years ago, but not anymore.